 Patent Ductus Arteriosus (PDA)

-The ductus arteriosus (DA) is a normal blood vessel in the developing fetus that diverts circulation away from the lungs and sends it directly to the body.
+The ductus arteriosus is a normal blood vessel in the developing fetus that diverts blood away from the lungs and sends it directly to the body.
 (The lungs are not used while the unborn fetus is in amniotic fluid — the fetus gets oxygen directly from the mother's placenta.)
-The DA usually closes on its own shortly after birth; it is no longer needed once a newborn breathes independently.
-Patent ductus arteriosus (PDA) occurs when the DA doesn't close, which can result in too much blood flow to a newborn's lungs.
+The ductus usually closes on its own shortly after birth; it is no longer needed once a newborn breathes independently.
+Patent ductus arteriosus (PDA) occurs when the ductus doesn't close, which can result in too much blood flow to a newborn's lungs.
 PDA is common in premature babies.

 Patent Foramen Ovale (PFO)